jorgebucaran/hyperapp/docs/architecture/dispatch.md

 ## Example 2 - Log state

-If you instead are more interested in just logging each state transformation, an augmented dispatch such as this will work:
+To log each state transformation, we first create a general state middleware and then use it to create an augmented dispatch for state logging:

 ```js
 const stateMiddleware = fn => dispatch => (action, payload) => {